Welsh Language Translation Service

 Why choose Wolfestone as your Welsh language translation service provider?

 All our Welsh speaking translators and interpreters are carefully vetted native speakers.
-They have at least four years’ experience in translation and where relevant, have sector specific academic qualifications.
+They have at least five years’ experience in translation and where relevant, have sector specific academic qualifications.
 Our linguists can cover every dialect which is spoken across the 22 Welsh counties.
 However, the two main dialects are the North Walian and South Walian forms.

 Our location in Swansea, Wales’s second largest city and the cultural and business hub of the South West, guarantees that we keep pace with the developments of the Welsh language.
 We’re helping various public bodies implementing the two-language-policy of the Welsh Language Scheme.
 The Scheme confirms the official status of the Welsh language.